 Women who became ill from mold in or around their smooth saline breast implants experience what is called biotoxicity, a condition resulting from mold growing inside or around leaking saline implants.
 Dr. Ritchie Shoemaker, author of Mold Warriors suggests that this condition is equivalent to having sick building syndrome inside of one’s body.

-Women with breast implants often suffer from silicone toxicity, chemical toxicity, biotoxicity and heavy metal toxicity.
+Women with breast implants often suffer from silicone toxicity, chemical toxicity and chemical sensitivity, biotoxicity and heavy metal toxicity.
 They often have methlylation and detoxification defects as well as coinfections (yeast, mold, viruses, parasites, bacterial and intracellular infections).
 Immune problems, hormone imbalances, autoimmune disorders, and neurological issues have also linked to breast implant illness.

 The potential dangers and symptoms associated with breast implants